A forest tourism initiative of ForestrySA

 Visit Ghost Mushroom Lane

-ForestrySA is invites members of the public to drive down Ghost Mushroom Lane after dark during May and June and experience the glow of the mushroom for themselves.
+ForestrySA is invites members of the public to visit Ghost Mushroom Lane after dark during May and June and experience the glow of the mushroom for themselves.

-The lane is located within a known mushroom breeding ground, among pine forest near Glencoe just 16km from Mount Gambier.
+The lane is located within a known mushroom breeding ground, among commercial pine forest near Glencoe just 16km from Mount Gambier.
+Download the Ghost Mushroom Lane site map here.

-For those keen to exit their car, take a walk and view the mushrooms up close, warm clothes, sensible shoes and a torch are recommended.
+Visitors keen to exit their cars can take a walk and view the mushrooms up close, warm clothes, sensible shoes and a torch are recommended.
 Ghost markers are also available at the beginning of the lane and can be placed along the track where mushroom populations have been found to assist other visitors.

 For the enjoyment of others, please leave the mushrooms exactly as you found them.
 The chemical in the mushroom responsible for the glow can be poisonous, causing cramps and vomiting if ingested.
 Accidental touching is not harmful.